Places To Visit In Mumbai, India – A Total Travel Guide

 2. Marine Drive

-Known as the Queen’s Necklace, Mumbai is the only metro city in India that boasts of a marvellous coastal line.
+Known as the Queen’s Necklace, Mumbai is the only metro city in India that boasts of a marvelous coastal line.
 The crescent that spreads for miles is a favorite among the Mumbaikars and travelers alike.

 You’ll find people hanging out by the walkway even during the wee hours of the morning.
 More than the beach, the view of the skyline of Mumbai is what attracts tourists.
 It’s your best place to sit, grab a local dish and watch Mumbai unfold.